 The "Sagra".
 Originally religious festivals and now dedicated to supporting local churches and parish activities, the Sagra is an open air communal supper.
 Over the summer we have the "Cena in Vignola" in the vineyard below the Duomo, the "Sagra del pesce e patate" to commemorate the Barghigiano/Scottish connection; the "Sagra del Maiale" (pork) at S. Pietro in Campo.
 In October in nearby Filecchio is the Sagra del Vino, and late October is the time for the "Mondinata" where chestnuts are roasted over open log fires, and cakes and sweets made with chestnut flour, are served in the open air.

 What kind of activity do you enjoy?
 We have had bookings for groups hillwalking, painting and a language course.

 Barga is a favourite centre for walking; either gently through the chestnut forests or more vigorously in the Apuane and Appenini.
 We can offer guided walks or provide itineraries for those who wish to go their own way.
 Many of the mountain trails are marked with the red and white symbol of the Club Alpino Italiano (CAI) and there are many mountain refuges, some simple others with cafes and restaurants.
 We can also help with arranging transport and guides for more challenging hill walks.

 Mountain bikingThere are many excellent mountain bike trails in the hills around Barga.
-A local company can help you to arrange equipment hire and experienced guides for day trips.
+A local company can help you to arrange bike hire.